Namaste: What Does It Mean?

-This isn’t weird.
-If you study the etymology of the word, you’ll realize that namas is a noun that can be translated as “greeting” or “reverence.”
-And for the second part, te is a pronoun that means “to you.”
+Therefore, this word isn’t weird because if you study the etymology of the word, you’ll realize that namas is a noun that can be translated as “greeting” or “farewell.”
+As for the second part, te is a pronoun that means “to you.”

 Spirituality in meditation and yoga

-In yoga and meditation “namaste” they use it as a way to express humility.
+In yoga and meditation, the word “namaste” is used as a way to express humility.
 This isn’t only to any possible listener, but also towards the world and the universe…

 Your divine essence

-According to the tradition that the term “namaste”, they think that the divine essence resides in us.
-Sometimes, you have to discover this thanks to the very healthy practices that we’ve already talked about.
+According to the tradition in which the term “namaste” came to be, it’s believed that there is a divine essence that resides in us.
+Sometimes, you have to discover this on own by using very healthy practices that we’ve mentioned in previous articles.

-Consistency and knowing what it means to say this odd word lets you get the best from all of the yoga and meditation sessions you do in the future.
+Consistency and knowing what it means to say this odd word, will let you get the best from all of the yoga and meditation sessions you do in the future.